adamisom/jupyterlab-research-assistant-wwc-copilot/docs/master-plan.md

 To ensure the tool is particularly useful for learning science research, the following specific features will be built-in from the start:

 1. **Specialized Metadata Schema**: The database schema (Table 1) includes fields like `learning_domain` and `intervention_type`, which are critical for organizing and comparing learning science studies.
 2. **Preset Extraction Templates**: The AI extraction prompt will include a preset template specifically for learning science and WWC criteria.
 It will instruct the model to look for:
     - **Learning Objectives**: What were the students supposed to learn?
     - **Intervention Components**: What specific techniques were used (e.g., worked examples, feedback, collaboration)?
     - **WWC Criteria**: Baseline/endline sample sizes, attrition numbers for treatment/control, and baseline demographic tables.
 3. **Example Workflows**: The user documentation will include a tutorial specifically for learning scientists, demonstrating how to import a set of papers on a topic like "spaced repetition" and generate a meta-analytic summary with WWC quality ratings.

 ---

 ## Appendix C: Success Criteria

-### For JupyterLab Contribution:
+### For JupyterLab Contribution

 - [ ] Both PRs follow contribution guidelines exactly
 - [ ] Code matches JupyterLab style and patterns